The Faculty of Law offers various courses as a supplement for graduates or as an interdisciplinary specialisation.

 - JUS291-2-A / EU and EEA State Aid Law

 *JUS288-2-A / International Criminal Law is only applicable for our exchange and Masters of Law students.
+The number of students admitted to the course is limited to 50.

 - JUS258-2-B / Competition Law